-I’m still working my courage up to an adult-sized quilt coat!
+I’m still working on creating an adult-sized quilt coat!
 I first made a dog quilt coat, and since that was a success, I decided to work on a human quilt coat, but, not quite adult sized ;).
-I thought a toddler quilt coat was a good next step into garment making.
+I wanted to play with different finishing techniques and see how they worked with quilted material.

 To make my quilt coat, I first needed a pattern!
 I found this free quilt coat pattern for toddler size 2-2.5 from Small Dreamfactory.
 I liked the overall shape and size, so let’s do this!